Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Simulation Study

-Figure \ref{pic:percentageOfPairs-nonsta} (left and right panels) reports the RMSE boxplots for cases 1 and 2, i.e., $\operatorname{RMSE}(\hat{\bm{\sigma}}_n^2)$ and $\operatorname{RMSE}(\hat{\bm{\phi}}_n)$, respectively.
-We observe that there is no significant difference in the performance of different sampling strategies if more than $0.05\%$ of observation pairs are used for fitting.
-However, the stratified sampling scheme tends to slightly outperform the simple one when only $0.01\%$ pairs or less are available, and usually provides less biased estimates in both cases 1 and 2, especially for the estimation of the range parameter; hence we advocate using the stratified sampling method if only a small fraction of observation pairs are available for inference.
-In our application, we use only $0.1\%$ of observation pairs for fitting, to balance computational time and statistical efficiency.
-We use simple random sampling in Section \ref{SimulationFit}, but stratified sampling in our application (see Section \ref{application}).
+The left and right panels of Figure \ref{pic:percentageOfPairs-nonsta} report the RMSE boxplots for cases C1 and C2, i.e., $\operatorname{RMSE}(\hat{\bm{\sigma}}^2)$ and $\operatorname{RMSE}(\hat{\bm{\phi}})$, respectively.
+We do not observe any significant difference in the performance of the sampling strategies if more than $0.05\%$ of observation pairs are used for fitting, while the optimization time decreases proportionally; more details are in Table~\ref{tab:timeandmeanrmse} in the Supplementary Material.
+However, the stratified sampling scheme tends to slightly outperform the simple one when {few ($0.005\%$)} pairs are used, and usually provides less biased estimates in both cases C1 and C2, especially for the estimation of the range parameter; {see Table~\ref{tab:timeandmeanrmse} in the Supplementary Material for detailed RMSE values.
+Moreover, the computation times are similar (see Table \ref{tab:timeandmeanrmse}).
+We therefore advocate using stratified sampling.} In our application, we use $0.1\%$ of observation pairs for fitting, to balance computational and statistical efficiency.
+We use simple random sampling in Section \ref{ModelPerformance}, but in our real data application in Section \ref{Application}, we use stratified sampling.